Sebastian092/Currency-calculator-react/README.md

 Simple currency calculator which converts EUR, GBP,USD and many other to PLN

+## About

+Application is based on API, directly from exchangerate.host which provide data such as currency, exchange rate, course date.

 ## How this work
 ![calculator](https://github.com/Sebastian092/currency-calculator-react/assets/120946080/9bc47475-910a-425f-b2a2-31da65726dbf)

 #### Technologies:
  - React.js